peader/tech-challenge/README.md

 ![Moose Facts](images/moose-facts-screen-grab.JPG?raw=true "Moose Facts")
 ## Description
-This repo attempts to setup a kubernetes cluster, deploy an application comprised of a backend (python flask) and frontend (nginx) service to said cluster using a combination of continuous integration, helm and githubt actions.
+This repo attempts to setup a kubernetes cluster, deploy an application comprised of a backend (python flask) and frontend (nginx) service to said cluster using a combination of CI, helm and github actions.

 Everything runs locally on the host machine.

-## Arcithecture
+## Architecture
 ### Dataflow
 ``` mermaid
 flowchart LR